hacktx/nucleus/README.md

-# Omega
+# Nucleus
 Member identity system and application portal

 ## Installation
 ### Setup HHVM
-Omega runs on Hack, which requires [HHVM](http://hhvm.com/).
+Nucleus runs on Hack, which requires [HHVM](http://hhvm.com/).
 To install HHVM, follow the instructions [on their website](http://docs.hhvm.com/manual/en/install-intro.install.php).

 ### Setup Nginx
-All Omega requests route through app.php in the root of the project, with static resources being pulled from the public folder.
+All Nucleus requests route through app.php in the root of the project, with static resources being pulled from the public folder.
 This requires a custom Nginx rule.
 Here is an example:
 ```
 server {